Walleye Regulation Fact Sheets

 The Department’s philosophy is to implement regulations when/where they have a reasonable chance of improving the population for anglers, and to make those decisions based on the science and biology of the fishery.
 Statewide minimum length limits would certainly be inappropriate, considering the varying conditions on walleye fisheries across North Dakota.
 Minimum length limits are considered on a per-lake or regional basis, and implemented when evidence suggests a walleye population, and ultimately anglers, can benefit from having the regulation in place.

 Many anglers wonder if ﬁsh size restrictions would make ﬁshing better on their favorite water.
 The most common suggestion is either a water-speciﬁc or statewide one-over regulation, allowing anglers to keep one walleye over a certain length in their daily limit.

 Game and Fish Department ﬁsheries biologists have made a concerted eﬀort the past few years to review all possible length regulation restrictions, and routinely reassess when conditions change.
 From the extra effort to conduct these evaluations, biologists have not found any instances where data supports a length restriction to improve existing walleye populations.

-Similarly, the Missouri River and Lake Oahe have not been stocked with walleye since 1981, despite traditionally good pre-spawn fishing every spring.
+Similarly, the Missouri River and Lake Oahe have not been stocked with walleye since 1981, despite traditionally good prespawn fishing every spring.

-Game and Fish is fortunate to have sufficient long-term information to help effectively manage the state's fisheries.
-At current fishing effort and exploitation rates, Game and Fish biologists are confident that a one-over regulation would serve no biological or social purpose.
+Size limits to restrict the harvest of fish simply don’t work when anglers aren’t having a major impact on the population to begin with.
+Game and Fish is fortunate to have suﬃcient long-term information to help eﬀectively manage the state’s ﬁsheries.
+At current ﬁshing eﬀort and exploitation rates, Game and Fish biologists are conﬁdent that a one-over regulation would serve no biological or social purpose.